Therapy dogs a drug-free alternative for ER anxiety?

-The study took place at Sydney & Lois Eskenazi Health in downtown Indianapolis, which has an existing animal therapy program managed by one of the study’s co-authors, Michelle A. Fisher, RN.
+The study took place at Sidney & Lois Eskenazi Health in downtown Indianapolis, which has an existing animal therapy program managed by one of the study’s co-authors, Michelle A. Fisher, RN.
 Compared with usual care, exposure to a therapy dog reduced patient anxiety by 35 percent.
 Just 1 in 40 patients exposed to a therapy dog were prescribed an opioid pain medication while in the emergency department, compared with 7 in 40 in the usual care group.
 The dogs consistently elicited a positive change in body language and mood.

 This work was done in collaboration with Alan Beck, ScD, from the Purdue College of Veterinary Medicine’s Center for the Human-Animal Bond.